Rate Sheet Terms and Conditions

 The Company may prevent the Rate Sheet Subscriber from accessing the Data without notice and at the sole discretion of the Company if:

 (a) the Rate Sheet Subscriber notifies the Company, or the Company reasonably believes that, the Rate Sheet Subscriber’s login credentials have been compromised;

-(b) the Rate Sheet Subscriber breaches any of the terms or conditions of these Terms and Conditions;
+(b) the Rate Sheet Subscriber breaches any of the terms of this Agreement;

 (c) the Company is required to undertake repair, maintenance or service of any part of the Web Portal;